arpitjain099/phoenix/docs/development_getting_started.md

 process and for testing the system in a more production like environment.

 First you will need to create a cluster.
 We used EKS but gcloud might be better.

+You will then need to create a `.dev.env` that does the following:
+- define a `KUBE_CONTEXT` variable of the context of the cluster
+- define a `DEV_NAMESPACE` variable of the namespace to use
+- if needs be update the kube config with the cloud context.

+See `.example_aws.dev.env` for how we did this with EKS.